Cloridorme

+Etymology

-An archival document established a "Chlorydormes" in the Jersey Islands, near the village of St-John.
-In addition, the research of Georges Le Feuvre demonstrates the contribution of the Jersyais in the primary population of the Gaspé area, including Cloridorme.
-This research indicates in particular that Lewis Gibaut, friend of Georges Godfray of Grand-Étang, a neighboring village of Cloridorme, and who worked for William Hyman and Sons, returned to die in Chlorydormes, St-John, in Jersey.
-A map of 1755 shows the plural form "Les Cloridormes", which had changed to "Les Chlorydormes" by the 19th century and remained in use until the early 20th century.
-Cloridorme was created by a community of fishermen from Jersey Islands.
-The chlorydormes were part of the city of St-John on Jersey Islands as mentioned in this archival document.
+Archival documents indicate that "Chlorydormes" was a place in the Jersey Islands, near the village of St John.
+Emigrants from Jersey have contributed to the primary population of the Gaspé area, including Cloridorme that was settled by a community of fishermen from Jersey.
+In particular, a certain Lewis Gibaut, friend of Georges Godfray of Grand-Étang (a neighboring village of Cloridorme) and who worked for William Hyman and Sons, returned to die in Chlorydormes, St-John, Jersey.

+The name has been in use since at least the middle of the 18th-century, as indicated by its use on a map of 1755, and by the 19th-century, the name Les Chlorydormes was used for 2 bays on the coast (now Cloridorme Bay and Petit-Cloridorme Cove where the Grand-Cloridorme and Petit-Cloridorme Rivers empty into the St. Lawrence respectively).
+The spelling modification and change from plural to singular occurred at the end of the 19th century.

 History

 The area was first settled in 1838 by people from Montmagny.
 In 1853, a mission was set up, called Sainte-Cécile-de-Cloridorme.
-In 1871, the geographic township was formed, the following year the post office opened, and the year after that, the mission became a parish.
+In 1871, the geographic township was formed, the following year the post office opened (called Chlorydormes, and changed to Cloridorme in 1921), and the year after that, the mission became a parish.
 In 1885, the Township Municipality of Cloridorme was established.

 In 1957, the township lost a portion of its territory when Petite-Vallée became a separate incorporated municipality.